Battle of the River Forth: Background

-To counter the German threat from the east, 602 Squadron moved to bolster the defences around the Firth of Forth.
-On 7 October, it moved to Grangemouth, and on 13 October, to RAF Drem, nearer the coast.
+To counter the German threat from the east, 602 Squadron was moved to bolster the defences around the Firth of Forth.
+On 7 October, it moved to Grangemouth, and on 13 October to RAF Drem, nearer the coast.

 Air raid-16 October 1939

 Morning

 16 October 1939 started with relatively good weather for the time of year and 6 or 7 tenths broken cloud.
 At 09:20, the Chain Home RDF station at Drone Hill near Coldingham detected two intruders heading for the coast from the North Sea.
 These were Heinkel He 111s of Kampfgeschwader 26 (KG26), based at airfield at Westerland on Sylt, at that time, the nearest Luftwaffe base to Britain.

 The Heinkels were fitted with cameras and they carried out tactical reconnaissance sorties.
 The German crews knew Spitfires were based in the Firth of Forth, even if officially, Intelligence said there were none.